samreetdhillon/command-line-chess/README.md

 # Command-Line Chess

-A fully-featured **terminal-based chess game** implemented in Python.
+A fully-featured two-player **terminal-based chess game** implemented in Python.
 Play against another human, track move history, save/load games as PGN, and enjoy a dynamic clock—all in your terminal.

 ## Features